canonical/ubuntu-pro-for-wsl/docs/explanation/ref-arch-explanation.md

 ### Overview

-UP4W consists of some components that run on a Windows host and others that run within instances of Ubuntu on WSL.
+UP4W consists of some components that run on a Windows host and others that run within instances of Ubuntu  WSL.

 A user interacts with the UP4W application.
-UP4W then automatically pro-attaches and Landscape-enrols each new instance of Ubuntu on WSL that is created on the Windows host.
+UP4W then automatically pro-attaches and Landscape-enrols each new instance of Ubuntu WSL that is created on the Windows host.

 In an organisation, multiple users of Windows machines can create Ubuntu WSL